-While many of the examples in this report come from the non-profit and public sectors, business leaders can apply these practices to the social change projects they initiate.
+While many of the examples in this report come from the non-profit and public sectors, business leaders in every sector can apply these practices to the social change projects they initiate.

-Watch the webinar on How to Drive Social Change, presented by NBS and Ute Stephan, lead researcher of the Social Change Systematic Review.
+Watch How to Drive Social Change, presented by NBS and Ute Stephan, lead researcher of the Social Change Systematic Review.

-In the fall of 2011, a group of Canadian business leaders asked: “How can companies help change people’s behaviour in order to benefit society?”
-These leaders recognize the benefits of addressing environmental and social issues.
-In addition to fostering goodwill among employees, customers and community members, strategic social innovation can create new industries and open up new markets: Retailers of personal care products that encourage people to wash their hands succeed in selling more soap while reducing the spread of disease.
+In the fall of 2011, a group of Canadian business leaders asked, “How can companies help change people’s behaviour to benefit society?”
+These leaders recognized the benefits of addressing environmental and social issues.
+In addition to fostering goodwill among employees, customers and community members, strategic social innovation can create new industries and open up new markets.
+Retailers of personal care products that encourage people to wash their hands sell more soap while reducing the spread of disease.
 Software companies that send employees to developing countries to train locals in business and technical skills build a base of prospective employees for themselves and their partners while helping people lift themselves out of poverty.

 The Network for Business Sustainability (NBS) commissioned an international research team to conduct a systematic review on the topic of business-driven social change.
-The team included professors Ute Stephan and Malcolm Patterson as well as doctoral researcher Ciara Kelly – all of the University of Sheffield (UK).
+The team included professors Ute Stephan and Malcolm Patterson, and doctoral researcher Ciara Kelly, all at the University of Sheffield (UK) at the time of the review.
 This report is an adaptation of that systematic review.

 Who Should Read This Report